HIV/AIDS in Ghana: Prevalence

 Though evidence is still being gathered for making program decisions, some populations thought to be at risk include sex workers, transport workers, prisoners, sexual partners of people living with HIV/AIDS, and men who have sex with men and their female sexual partners.
 HIV prevalence among uniformed services is not fully established.

-Approximately 9,600 children under age 15 are living with HIV/AIDS, and at the end of 2003, nearly 170,000 children under age 17 had lost one or both parents to AIDS.
-At that time only a few thousand of these children had received assistance such as food aid, health care, protection services, or educational or psychosocial support.
+Approximately 9,600 children under age 15 are living with HIV/AIDS.
+At the end of 2003, nearly 170,000 children under age 17 had lost one or both parents to AIDS.
+At that time only a few thousand of these children received assistance such as food aid, health care, protection services, or educational or psychosocial support.

 There is widespread knowledge of HIV and modes of transmission—with awareness of AIDS estimated at greater than 95%—although fear and stigmatization of HIV-positive people remain high.
 The populace are at risk of further HIV spread for a variety of reasons, including engaging in transactional sex, marriage and gender relations that disadvantage women and make them vulnerable to HIV, inaccurate perceptions of personal risk, and stigma and discrimination toward people living with HIV/AIDS.